Skip to content

 • allowAgents: default allowlist of configured target agent ids for sessions_spawn when the requester agent does not set its own subagents.allowAgents (["*"] = any configured target; default: same agent only).
 Stale entries whose agent config was deleted are rejected by sessions_spawn and omitted from agents_list; run openclaw doctor --fix to clean them up.

-• runTimeoutSeconds: default timeout (seconds) for sessions_spawn when the tool call omits runTimeoutSeconds.
+• runTimeoutSeconds: default timeout (seconds) for sessions_spawn.
 0 means no timeout.

 • announceTimeoutMs: per-call timeout (milliseconds) for gateway agent announce delivery attempts.
 Default: 120000.
 Transient retries can make the total announce wait longer than one configured timeout.